helsing-ai/nyl/docs/content/reference/cluster-connectivity.md

 Nyl may need to reach out to the Kubernetes API for various reasons, some of which are fundamental and others are optional.

+When using Nyl as an ArgoCD plugin, to enable the plugin to reach out to the Kubernetes API, you must configure the `argocd-repo-server` service account with the necessary permissions.
+See [ArgoCD Plugin](./argocd-plugin.md) for more information.

 ## Kubernetes API versions

 When Nyl invokes `helm template`, it must pass along a full list of all available API versions in the cluster to